Sweet Potato Hash

 Variations and Additions

-Vegetables: You can add red bell peppers, mushrooms, green onions, fresh parsley, fresh cilantro, celery, kale, and corn, among other things.
-Just makes sure to chop them into small pieces.
+VEGETABLES – Add red bell peppers, mushrooms, green onions, fresh parsley, cilantro, celery, kale, and corn, among other things.
+Just make sure to chop them into small pieces.

 How To Make Sweet Potato Hash

-- Stir in diced ham, onion, and mustard.
-Cover the skillet and cook for an additional 10 minutes.
+- Add ham, onion, and mustard, then cook for 10 more minutes.

 Recipe Success Tips

-Chop the sweet potatoes and ham into equal sizes so they cook evenly.
-If you dice them smaller, they'll cook a little faster, too.
+CHOP the sweet potatoes and ham into equal sizes so they cook evenly.
+If you dice them smaller, they’ll cook a little faster.

-SAUSAGE HASH BROWN CASSEROLE - tender hash browns, savory sausage, and velvety Cheddar
+Sausage Hashbrown Casserole – Hash browns, savory sausage, and velvety Cheddar.

 Sweet Potato Hash